Safavid Iran: Economy

 Nighttime in a City: urban activity in the Safavid capital of Tabriz, painted circa 1540 for Shah Tahmasp (Sackler Museum, 1958.76).

+Majnun is led in chains before Laylī.
+Scenes of agricultural life from the Khamsa by Nizami, British Library Or.
+2265 (1539-1543).

 The growth of Safavid economy was fuelled by the stability which allowed the agriculture to thrive, as well as trade, due to Iran's position between the burgeoning civilizations of Europe to its west and India and Islamic Central Asia to its east and north.
 The Silk Road which led through northern Iran was revived in the 16th century.
 Abbas I also supported direct trade with Europe, particularly England and The Netherlands which sought Persian carpet, silk and textiles.
 Other exports were horses, goat hair, pearls and an inedible bitter almond hadam-talka used as a spice in India.
 The main imports were spice, textiles (woolens from Europe, cottons from Gujarat), metals, coffee, and sugar.

 According to traveller Jean Chardin in 1660 farmers in Iran had higher living standards than farmers in the most fertile European countries.